Gojo-Bots/Gojo_Satoru/README.md

 Can be found on telegram as a management bot for groups.

 Join 🌟 [Hell Community](https://t.me/HellBot_Network) 🌟 if you counter any problem or face any bugs for help.

+## Features
+* **Modern**
+* Fast
+* Fully asynchronous
+* Fully open-source
+* Frequently updated
+* Multi Language Support

+Can be found on Telegram as @iamgojoof6eyes_bot

+Alita is currently available in 1 Language as of now:

+* US English

+More languages can be managed in the locales folder.

+We are still working on adding new languages.

+Help us bring more languages to the bot by contributing to the project on [Crowdin](https://crowdin.com/project/gojosatarou)

 ## Bot